David Garza (musician): Compositions, scoring and production

+Also in 2024 Lucy Woodward's Stories From The Dust was crafted with co-producer and co-writer David Garza, who was at the helm of most of the songs on the album.
+"Its tracks and melodies pull you toward Woodward’s poignant insights of matters of the heart in the world’s fragile present.
+Garza and Woodward spent several weeks in downtown Los Angeles writing these stories about women, the ones she grew up with – the fiercely independent and unconventional women who raised her – and those she merely observed from afar, whether in the sandbox or on the subway.
+Woodward soon found herself writing songs like she'd never written before, or had never even thought about writing before".

+Collaborations and session work

 Throughout his career, David Garza has done studio and live session work for a number of artists.
 He contributed guitar and production to Juliana Hatfield's Beautiful Creature in 2000, and toured as keyboardist for Alejandro Escovedo in 2001.
 The same year, he played on the soundtrack for the film Spy Kids.

 In 2002, he worked with Rhett Miller on The Instigator, and in 2004 he appeared on Hanson's record Underneath.
 In 2005, he toured with Fiona Apple on her Extraordinary Machine tour, performing both as the opening act and as a guitarist in her backing band.

-In 2006, Garza played baritone guitar on the Revolting Cocks Cocked and Loaded LP, and Al Jourgensen later added vocals to “Minority Boys Got $” on Garza’s 2008 album Dream Delay.
+In 2006, Garza played baritone guitar on the Revolting Cocks Cocked and Loaded album, and Al Jourgensen later added vocals to “Minority Boys Got $” on Garza's 2008 album Dream Delay.

-Garza played guitar and sang back-up vocals on the 2007 John Legend single “Sun Comes Up”.
+Garza played guitar and sang back-up vocals on the 2007 John Legend single "Sun Comes Up".

 Since 2008, Garza has regularly toured and recorded with Gaby Moreno.

-David performed the music on comedian, actress, and singer-songwriter Marget Cho’s 2016 album American Myth.
+He collaborated with comedian, actress, and singer-songwriter Margaret Cho’s 2016 album American Myth.

 In 2020, Garza was a guest vocalist and piano player on the Watkins Family Hour studio album entitled Brother Sister, joining Gaby Moreno and John C. Reilly on a cover of Charley Jordan’s "Keep It Clean".